-The Auditor interviewed four targeted inmates that were either Limited English Proficient (LEP), or inmates with physical, cognitive, hearing, or vision impairments.
-Each inmate acknowledged receiving PREA information during the admission and orientation process.
-Each inmate described receiving the comprehensive PREA orientation within the first day or two after arriving at the facility.
+The Auditor interviewed five targeted inmates that were either Limited English Proficient (LEP), or inmates with physical, cognitive, hearing, or vision impairments.
+Each inmate acknowledged receiving

+PREA information during the admission and orientation process.
+Each inmate described receiving the comprehensive PREA orientation within a week after arriving at the facility.
 Additionally, each inmate acknowledged the information was provided to them in an accessible format specific to their individual needs.
 The Auditor utilized a certified interpreter for the interview with the LEP inmates.